A constellation of CubeSats with synthetic tracking cameras to search for 90% of potentially hazardous near-Earth objects: Emerging capabilities of interplanetary CubeSats

-A detailed mission analysis that optimizes the mass, time of setting up a NEO CubeSat constellation, and accociated cost is beyond the scope of this paper.
-Here we take a simplified approach to describe a sequential transfer of several CubeSats from an Earth's orbit to a Venus-like one.
+A detailed mission analysis that optimizes the mass and time of setting up a NEO SmallSat constellation, and associated cost is beyond the scope of this paper.
+Here we take a simplified approach to describe a sequential transfer of several SmallSats from an Earth's orbit to a 0.8 au orbit.
 We start with the first spacecraft.
-If after leaving the Earth's orbit the first spacecraft is placed on an Earth-Venus transfer orbit (with a semi-major axis of 0.85~AU), it would arrive at 0.7 AU in $\sim$0.39~years.
-With a thruster burn, the spacecraft could circularize its orbit and settle on a Venus-like orbit with 0.7 AU semi-major axis.
-If the second CubeSat leaves the Earth's orbit $\sim$100 days later after the first departure, being placed on the same transfer trajectory, it would arrive to the 0.7~AU orbit being $\sim$1/5 of a Venus' year behind the first one.
-Repeating the same transfer approach for the remaining three CubeSats would result in the configuration where the five CubeSats are uniformly distributed in a Venus-like orbit -- the constellation that was simulated in Section~\ref{sec:case-studies}.
-The total time of setting up this constellation is about 1.5 years after the launch of the first spacecraft.
+A spacecraft in a 0.8 AU orbit has a period of 261 days.
+After $\sim2.5$ years, it will have traveled around the Sun $\sim1,260^\circ$, while the Earth will have traveled $\sim900^\circ$ around the Sun.
+A low cost way to deploy a constellation of six SmallSats to a heliocentric orbit would be to send them out from the Earth's orbit every $\sim152$ days.
+The time between the 1st of the six spacecraft and the last would be $\sim2.1$ years.

+For constellation orbits close to 1 au, for example, 0.95 au, this method of ``setting up'' a constellation can be time consuming.
+With an additional propulsion, one could enter an orbit with a smaller semi-major axis of say, 0.8 au, wait for the spacecraft to race ahead of Earth, then fire the thruster to get back to 0.95 au.
+Most ($\sim70$\%) of the 9 kg of propellant mentioned in Appendix~\ref{app:b4} is used to escape Earth's gravity (from LEO), so more complex orbit maneuvers would not be prohibitively expensive.

-Since the CubeSats can observe as they transit to a Venus-like orbit, the transfer time could, in principle, only lengthen the mission lifetime by $\sim1.5/2=0.75$~years.
-The simulation of 5 9U CubeSat in Section~\ref{sec:case-studies} showed that $\sim$2.75 yrs of observation could detect 90\% of H = 22~mag NEOs, so, at least in theory, the survey could be conducted in $\sim$3.5--4.0~years after initial launch.
-Our preliminary analysis has shown that the Congressionally mandated NEO survey goals may be accomplished in less than 4 years by a constellation that is approximately 10\% of the costs of the missions studied in the NRC report and in less than 2.5 years (including set-up time) by a constellation, that is approximately 20\% of those costs.
-This is a unique advantage of a CubeSat-based mission architecture that enables to trade the survey completion time, risk, and cost.
-We plan to optimize the overall mission architecture in more details.
-Results will be reported elsewhere.
+Since the SmallSats can observe as they transit to the 0.8 au orbit, the transfer time could, in principle, lengthen the mission lifetime by only $\sim1.1$~years.
+The simulation of six 9U CubeSat in Sec.~\ref{sec:case-studies} showed that $\sim$3.8 yrs of observations could detect 90\% of H = 22~mag NEOs.
+Therefore, at least in theory, the survey could be conducted in $\sim$5~years after the 1st spacecraft leaves the Earth's orbit.
+Our preliminary analysis has shown that the Congressionally mandated NEO survey goals may be accomplished in $\sim 5$ years by a constellation costing a small fraction of the missions studied in \citep{NRC2010}.
+This is the unique advantage of a SmallSat-based mission architecture, which enables trade-offs to be made regarding the survey completion time, risk, and cost.